Ina Fichman

 Ina Fichman is a Canadian film producer and president of Intuitive Pictures, based in Montreal.
 She is best known for the 2022 film Fire of Love.

 She won the Gemini Award for Best History Documentary Program for Undying Love in 2003.
 She has been nominated for the 34th Producers Guild of America Awards, British Academy Film Awards, Emmy, Critics Choice Awards and Canadian Screen Awards.
-Fichman was the recipient of the Hot Docs Don Haig Award in 2018.
+Fichman was the recipient of the Don Haig Award at the Hot Docs Canadian International Documentary Festival in 2018.

 She is on the DOC Canada board of directors chair, a board member of the International Documentary Association and a member of The Academy of Motion Picture Arts and Sciences.

-In 2023, she was nominated for an Oscar at the 95th Academy Awards for Best Documentary Feature for Fire of Love.
+She was a producer for the film Fire of Love which was nominated in 2023 for an Oscar at the 95th Academy Awards for Best Documentary Feature.